andreasmang/claire/doc/README-INSTALL.md

 source env_source.sh
 ```

-The enviroment variable needs to be sourced every time you log out of your computer or start a new bash.
+Notice that the enviroment variables need to be sourced every time you log out of your computer or start a new bash.
 As an alternative, you can add the content of `env_source.sh` to your `.bashrc` or `bash_profile`.

 #### Step 2) Compiling CLAIRE

-Assuming that your in the top level directory of CLAIRE, all you need to do is to type
+Assuming that you are in the top level directory of CLAIRE, all you need to do is to type

 ```bash
 make -j